bin-wang-sh/Decision_Tree/readme.md

+# Decision Tree
+*it is the exercise for Udacity Data Science course*
  you'll be given the following sample dataset, and your goal is to define a model that gives 100% accuracy on it.

  The data file can be found under the "data.csv" tab in the quiz below.
 It includes three columns, the first 2 comprising of the coordinates of the points, and the third one of the label.